Nikhil-wrench/open_mustang/mustang_core/README.md

             ```

 ### Screen
-- `MustangScreen` widget should be the top-level widget for every screen
+- `MustangScreen` widget should be the top-level widget for every *Screen*

     ```dart
     Widget build(BuildContext context) {